Best Android phones under $200 in 2023

 At under $200, it’s uncommon to get a phone that isn’t made of plastic.
 There’s just no way around this as it’s a huge cost-saving measure most manufacturers take.
 Otherwise, you’ll be spending more for an expensive phone body and the company will have to cut back elsewhere.

-It’s also very common to find phones with a standard HD display — also known as 720p — instead of a full-HD 1080p or higher resolution.
-Some phones, like the Samsung Galaxy A13, offer a 1080p display that looks substantially better than others in this class.
+It’s also very common to find phones with a standard HD display — also known as 720p — instead of a Full-HD 1080p or higher resolution.
+Some phones, such as the Samsung Galaxy A15 5G, offer a 1080p display that looks substantially better than others in this class.

 But, in most cases, that lower resolution is preferable for two reasons.
 First off, most phones under $200 don’t have a powerful processor.
-Without that extra processing power, a higher-resolution display will end up making the phone feel a bit laggy when a lot is going on.
-Second, a lower-resolution display helps keep the phone’s battery lasting a long time on a single charge.
+Without that extra processing power, a higher-resolution display will end up making the phone feel laggy when a lot is going on.
+Second, a lower-resolution display helps keep the phone’s battery going for a long time on a single charge.

 Most phones in this category only feature 3-4GB of RAM, which is often fine with those lower-resolution displays.
 The lower-power processors can’t multitask particularly well, so having a ton of RAM isn’t going to help things much.
 But, in certain cases, having extra RAM could help make your phone feel a bit speedier.
-Samsung’s virtual RAM technology allows you to use a small portion of a microSD card as a way to “virtually” create more RAM and could be a killer feature depending on your app usage.
+A lot of phones can also use some part of their internal storage as a 'virtual' RAM that can be used to make things slightly better.

 Now, with all that said, you should never expect to get lots of major operating system updates on a phone in this price category.
-While most phones see a single big OS update — commonly from Android 12 to Android 13, or something similar — some phones will just get security updates for a few years and be done.
+While most phones see a single big OS update some phones will just get security updates for a few years and be done.
 While major OS updates are a nicety, they don’t always make sense for a phone with a lower-power processor as new features often require more processing power to actually be nice to use.

 Should you choose a SIM-free or contract phone?

 First off, at under $200, all of these phones are quite affordable.
-Many of the phones in the above list are available for under $150, making them even easier to afford outright — especially when compared to flagship smartphones, which often cost $600 or more to buy outright.
+Many of the phones in this list are available at around $150, making them even easier to afford outright — especially when compared to flagship smartphones, which often cost $600 or a lot more to buy outright.

 Are Android phones under $200 any good?

 Yes, $200 (or less) Android phones can be good for many different types of people.
-But just how good can a phone be if it’s 1/5th of the price of premium phones like a Samsung Galaxy S23?
+But just how good can a phone be if it’s one fifth of the price of premium phones like a Samsung Galaxy S24?
 Obviously, you’re missing out on something by saving a ton of money, right?

 Buying an Android phone under $200 is a bit like buying a cheap car for your daily commute.
 That car’s entire goal is to get you to and from your home or place of work or school and not much more.
 Similarly, a sub-$200 phone is going to accomplish your daily needs and probably not a whole lot more.